In Search for an Optimal Authenticated Byzantine Agreement: Lower Bounds

 \item Otherwise, we can construct an algorithm $A'$ with a better eventually synchronous communication cost with $0$ failures than $A$ in the following way: $A'$ operates identically to $A$ in all runs not in $R_N$ and for every run $r \in R_N$ $A'$ operates as $A$ except $p_r$ does not send $m_r$.
 A contradiction to the definition of $A$.

 \end{itemize}

 \end{proof}

-\subsection{Synchronous runs.}
+\subsection{Synchronous runs}

-We next prove a lower bound that applies even to synchronous byzantine agreement algorithms and is adaptive to the number of actual failures $f$.
-The proof is a generalization of the proof in~\cite{dolev1985bounds}, which was originally proved for the byzantine broadcast problem and considered the worst case scenario ($f=t$).
+We next prove a lower bound that applies even to synchronous Byzantine agreement algorithms and is adaptive to the number of actual failures $f$.
+The proof is a generalization of the proof in~\cite{dolev1985bounds}, which has been proved for the Byzantine broadcast problem and considered the worst-case scenario ($f=t$).
+It is important to note that the proof captures deterministic authenticated algorithms even if they are equipped with perfect cryptographic tools.

-The proof of the following Claim is straight forward and for space limitation is deferred to Appendix~\ref{app:lower}.